Join the Y.O.U. team and help us make a difference!

-Type: Full-time, exempt.
-Work outside normal business hours may be required at times.
+Type: Full-time, temporary, exempt.
+Work outside normal business hours may be required at times to meet client needs.

 Since 1982, over 150,000 youth have been helped with Youth Opportunities Unlimited (Y.O.U.) programs.
 Y.O.U. helps teens and young adults, ages 14-24 living in economically distressed communities succeed by providing educational and workforce opportunities, skills development, and access to career pathways.
 We offer school-based and community-based programs designed to meet the needs of Northeast Ohio employers, with a focus on those industry sectors that provide the most opportunities for career success.
 At Y.O.U., we are dedicated to excellence and continuous improvement of the quality of our services to youth, employers, and the community.